Are there natural born leaders?

-Creating or nurturing Leaders
+Creating Or Nurturing Leaders

 Can you create a leader out of someone who isn't?
-Or is just that all leaders are born that way?

 There is a tendency, in our Western culture, to see Leadership as synonymous with white, middle class, male, in charge.

 However, it is important to acknowledge that people developing their leadership skills are often hampered by their picture (or other people's picture) of what a leader is supposed to 'look' like.

-This is when it's important to understand that the role of leader is not only completely individual (remember, they don't fit a mould!) but also has to be worked at with belief and will and determination by the person occupying it.
+This is when it's important to understand that the role of the leader is not only completely individual (remember, they don't fit a mould!) but also has to be worked at with belief and will and determination by the person occupying it.

 Not only that, leaders will be experienced differently by the individual people they lead.
 One getting encouragement, another understanding.
 That, of course, will be due to the leader's ability to see what each person needs.

 Also, not every leader is going to be a great leader in the sense that the world around them acknowledges their leader status.

 So, to answer the question.
 In our view, you cannot 'send' someone on a leadership programme that doesn't want to be there and expect them to become a leader.

 However, when someone has to step into a new leadership role, or there are greater expectations of how they manage people, or they've become a project leader, and they show a willingness to develop and take on new skills, then it's really possible to give these people a leadership boost.

-When someone is committed to, and practises using their leadership capabilities at all levels in their life, then they can and will develop their own potential as a leader.
+When someone is committed to and practises using their leadership capabilities at all levels in their life, then they can and will develop their own potential as a leader.

 These are the people to whom others look, even from a very early age; they seem willing to be seen and heard, take risks, stand up for what they believe.

-But even born leaders have to hone and work at their leadership skills.
+But even born leaders have to hone and work on their leadership skills.
 It's not something you 'arrive' at and that's it, you're there, a leader.

-The fourth and final rule of leadership: there are no rules.
+The fourth and final rule of Leadership: